 The Center looks at sources for new and more sensible revenue.
 For now, the main outlet for this work is http://newrevenue.org.
 Conferences are a possibility for the future.
 The Center is focusing on three main areas.

-1. Revenue from marijuana.
-This subject has been kept in the closet, as the folks thinking about it the most are taxpayers — ganjapreneurs, cannabisnessmen — folks who seek to profit from legal marijuana sales.
+1. Revenue from intoxicants.
+Taxation of marijuana has been kept in the closet, as the folks thinking about it the most are taxpayers — ganjapreneurs, cannabisnessmen — folks who seek to profit from legal marijuana sales.
 Naturally enough.
 Current topics of interest include (1) a potency base for marijuana taxation, (2) the monopoly alternative to the taxation for marijuana, and (3) the denial of the advertising deduction under Internal Revenue Code section 280E and its state analogues.
+Marijuana taxes are more challenging for tax design than alcohol taxes, where reform at the federal level would consist of raising the rates and indexing them.

 2. International taxation.
 This focus may be quixotic, because big capital has the votes.
 An ongoing cause is opposition to a Tax Repatriation Holiday for income of U.S. multinationals artificially shifted offshore and trapped there.